 Fires when a new transaction is imported from connected bank account or credit card.

-When bank transaction imported, attempt to auto-categorize based on vendor name and historical patterns.
+When a bank transaction is imported, attempt to auto-code it to the correct property and SPV based on vendor and historical patterns.
 Flag uncertain transactions for manual review.

 Creates a new invoice in QuickBooks for a customer with line items, amounts, due date, and terms.

-When deal closes in CRM, create QuickBooks invoice: Customer = Buyer, Item = 'Real Estate Commission', Amount = $12,000, Terms = 'Due on receipt'.
+When a management period closes, create a QuickBooks invoice: Customer = SPV, Item = 'Asset Management Fee', Amount = $12,000, Terms = 'Due on receipt'.

 Logs an expense transaction in QuickBooks with vendor, category, amount, date, and optional receipt attachment.

-When Stripe charges processing fee ($290), create QuickBooks expense: Vendor = Stripe, Category = 'Payment Processing Fees', Amount = $290, Date = today.
+When Stripe charges a processing fee ($290), create a QuickBooks expense: Vendor = Stripe, Category = 'Payment Processing Fees', Amount = $290, Class = SPV, Date = today.

 Records a bill you need to pay in the future.
 Tracks amounts owed to vendors, due dates, and payment status.